oat-sa/taohub-articles/forge/QTI/tao-pci-and-pic.md

 A PCI or PIC creator widget follow strictly the same rules as any standard qti creator widget in TAO (e.g. Item, ChoiceInteraction, SimpleChoice, Img, Math etc.).
 For more information please go to the dedicated wiki page (link)

-Tips :<br/>
+Tips :

 The standard QTI creator widget works directly on the DOM to reflect changes and new config set by the item author.
 This is the basis of the WYSIWYG experience associated with the new item creator.
 The sequence diagram in the previous section shows that the creator widget is built on top of the DOM generated by the runtime code\
 Quick recap, the DOM first comes from the runtime code execution.
 The creator widget is creates ui components on top of the runtime code.
-There are two strategies to implement a wysiwyg experience:<br/>
+There are two strategies to implement a wysiwyg experience:

 1 : update the dom to reflect every changes\
 2 : refresh the whole interaction to reflect it\